 \section{Data description and methods}

-For our study we use traffic data gathered by inductive loop detectors on motorways in North Rhine-Westphalia (NRW), Germany.
-In the following we describe the used data in Sec.~\ref{sec21} and present the methods conducted in our study in Sec.~\ref{sec22}.
+For our study we use traffic data collected by inductive loop detectors on motorways in North Rhine-Westphalia (NRW), Germany.
+In Sec.~\ref{sec21} we describe the data used for the study and present the methods applied in Sec.~\ref{sec21}.